vectordotdev/vector/CONTRIBUTING.md

 It should offer meaningful value to users.
 This is inherently subjective and it is impossible to define exact rules for this distinction.
-But we should be cautious not to dillute the meaning of a highlight by producing low values highlights.
+But we should be cautious not to dilute the meaning of a highlight by producing low values highlights.

 #### How is a highlight different from a blog post?